elioini/Lit_Protocol/lit-action-ipfs-encryption/README.md

 # 🔐 Lit Protocol Simple Encryption/Decryption using Lit Action Example

-This repository contains a simple working example of encrypting and decrypting a string using [Lit Protocol](https://litprotocol.com/).
-It uses a LitAction hosted on IPFS as the access control mechanism.
-The example runs on the DatilDev test network and demonstrates how to:
+This is a simple working example of encrypting and decrypting a string using [Lit Protocol](https://litprotocol.com/).
+Adapted from Lit Protocol's official  [repository example](https://github.com/LIT-Protocol/js-serverless-function-test/blob/main/js-sdkTests/decrypt.js) and [documentation](https://developer.litprotocol.com/sdk/access-control/lit-action-conditions).
+This demo uses a LitAction hosted on IPFS for access control.
+It runs on the DatilDev test network and demonstrates how to:

 - Connect to Lit nodes
 - Generate an `authSig` using Sign-In With Ethereum (SIWE)